• Menu

 How does the epidural work?

 First, the doctor puts local anesthetic on your lower back.
-Then, the doctor puts pain medicine in the epidural space using the epidural needle.
+Then, the doctor puts pain medication in the epidural space using the epidural needle.
 The needle is then removed leaving behind the epidural catheter (a really small tube) that the pain medicine goes through.
 This helps numb the spinal nerves extending from your spinal cord.

 The epidural can work for a long time, since it runs continuously via that tiny tube into your spinal fluid.